Man remanded in prison over alleged visa fraud | TODAY.NG

-A Modakeke Magistrates’ Court in Osun State on Friday remanded one Solaja Wasiu, 40, in prison custody over alleged Canadian visa fraud.
+A Modakeke Magistrates’ Court in Osun on Friday remanded one Solaja Wasiu, 40, in prison custody over an alleged Canadian visa fraud.

-The Prosecutor, Inspector Ona Glory told the court that the defendant committed the offence sometime in April 2019 at Ogunsua Palace Road, Modakeke, Ile-Ife.
+The Prosecutor, Insp.
+Ona Glory, told the court that the defendant committed the offence sometime in April, 2019 at Ogunsua Palace Road, Modakeke, Ile-Ife.

 Glory said that the defendant conspired with others now at large to defraud one Kolawole Joel, in order to secure a Canadian Visa for him.